Contents

 The Bohemian crown jewels have never been more secure.

 To ensure their safety, the chamber door and iron safe have seven locks, each held by a different key holder, such as the president and prime minister.
-Displaying the jewels requires the presence of all key holders, and only the president can authorize their public exhibition, which happens only on special occasions.
+Accessing the jewels requires the presence of all key holders, and only the president can authorize their public exhibition, which happens only on special occasions.

 Prague Castle Facts

-There is a Changing of the Guard ceremony
+There is a Changing of the Guard ceremony.

 Prague Castle FactsPrague Castle Facts